s14321k/Interview-Qusions-markdowns/Microservice.md

 ## API Gateway

 > Explain gate way (API Gateway) function in micro service.
+> > API gateway is the entry point and handles the request loads.
+By default it has load balancer.
+In spite of configuring load balancer in the client service, api gate way will handle the load balancing for all the services.

 > Pre-filter and post-filter

+> Popular open-source API gateways:
+> > 1.
+Kong Gateway, 2.
+Apache APISIX, 3.
+Traefik

 An API Gateway is a server that acts as an intermediary for requests from clients seeking services from backend servers.
 It is a fundamental component in a microservices architecture, providing a centralized entry point for managing and routing requests to the appropriate services.